 What can you expect to earn delivering for Doordash?
 How much money does Doordash pay?
-Is there a salary range to help you figure out if Doordash delivery makes sense?
+Is there a salary range to help you figure out if signing up for Doordash delivery makes sense?

 One viral video TikTok showed weekly full-time earnings of as much as $1,900.
 On the opposite end of the spectrum, some have claimed that Dashers only get $1.45 per hour.